the-aerospace-corporation/mtip-cameo-plugin/CONTRIBUTING GUIDELINES.md

-## Contributing to Huddle – Cameo Plugin
+## Contributing to MTIP – Cameo Plugin
 We value your contributions and suggestions!
 We want to make contributing to this project as easy and transparent as possible, whether it's:
 -	Reporting a bug
 -	Discussing the current state of the code